wp-plugins/quickapp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Looking for ways to extend your reach and engage with your audience on mobile devices, such as iPhone, iPad, Android and Windows Phone.
+Looking for ways to extend your reach and engage with your audience on mobile devices, such as iPhone, iPad and Android Phone.

 == Description ==

 <p>Quickapp is a plugin created for you.
-It delivers the easiest, fastest and most advanced way to turn your WordPress site into customizable native mobile apps for iPhone, iPad, Android and Windows Phone devices.
+It delivers the easiest, fastest and most advanced way to turn your WordPress blog into customizable native mobile apps for iPhone, iPad and Android Phone devices.
 You can also publish your mobile App as a native mobile App to the Apple App Store and Google Play Android market.</p>

 <p>It is <strong>FREE</strong> to get started.</p>